 Intestate Distribution to Ancestors and Collateral Relatives

-If a decedent is survived by a spouse or issue, then all of the decedent's intestate property goes to the surviving spouse or surviving issue, which includes children, grandchildren, and so on—nothing goes to the decedent's ancestors or to their issue, which includes brothers and sisters.
+If a decedent is survived by a spouse or issue, then all the decedent's intestate property goes to the surviving spouse or surviving issue, which includes children, grandchildren, and so on—nothing goes to the decedent's ancestors or to their issue, which includes brothers and sisters.

 However, if the decedent had no surviving spouse or issue, then his estate goes to his ascendants, who are either ancestors or collateral relatives.
-Ancestors are progenitors of the decedent; hence, the decedent is the issue of all of his ancestors.
+Ancestors are progenitors of the decedent; hence, the decedent is the issue of all his ancestors.
 Collateral relatives (aka collateral kindred), or just collaterals, are all the issue of the decedent's ancestors that are not in the direct line of descent.
 So, parents and grandparents are ancestors while brothers and sisters, uncles and aunts, and cousins are collaterals.

 Collateral relatives are further classified according to the degree of relationship to the decedent.
 First-line collaterals are the issue of the decedent's parents, who are the brothers and sisters of the decedent.
 Second-line collaterals are the issue of the grandparents not including the parents, which includes uncles and aunts, and first cousins.
 Likewise, third-line collaterals are the issue of great-grandparents not including grandparents and parents, and so on.

 As with the distribution to issue, the 1st in line to inherit are the surviving ascendants who are more closely related to the decedent.
 And as with intestate distribution to issue, there are 3 main schemes for the intestate distribution to ascendants: degree of relationship approach, parentelic approach, or the degree of relationship with a parentelic tie-breaker.

 Degree of Relationship Approach

 Under the degree of relationship approach, the nearest kin of the decedent inherits.
 The degree of relationship is determined by counting the number of generations along the decedent's bloodline to those common ancestors that have surviving issue, then counting the generations from the ancestors to their surviving issue.
 All relatives with the lowest count inherit to the exclusion of all others.